microsoft/code-with-engineering-playbook/code-reviews/recipes/javascript-and-typescript.md

 ## Build Validation

-To automate this process in Azure Devops you can add the following snippet to you pipeline definition yaml file.
+To automate this process in Azure Devops you can add the following snippet to your pipeline definition yaml file.
 This will lint any scripts in the `./scripts/` folder.

 ```yaml
 - task: Npm@1